wmde/wikibase-release-pipeline/docs/adr/0002-tarball-hosting.md

 ## Context

 We need to determine a place to host our new release artifacts (tarballs).
-Currently releases are being served by the Extension Distributor and the release branches of the git repository.
+Currently releases are being served by the Extension Distributor and the release branches of the git repositories.

 ## Github

 #### pros:

-- The same framework we use to produce the artifacts
+- The same framework we use to produce the artifacts (in the current implementation of the release pipeline)
 - Minimal effort required.

 #### cons:

-- Not a Foundation service
+- Not a WMF/WMDE service
 - Needs to use the github frontend or routing with a token to get the artifacts (unless it's made into a release)

 ## releases.wikimedia.org